Police Officer

 I accidentally passed a school bus with it's stop sign out.
 I feel terrible about it.
 No cops were around?
 Can i still get ticketed?
 I've only had my license for 3 weeks.
 This would be my first offence.

-Asked by Brad almost 12 years ago
+Asked by Brad about 12 years ago

 You will not likely get a ticket at this point.